-The history of banking sector reform in Nigeria did not started with Sanusi Lamido and will certainly not ended with him.
-His predecessor Charles Soludo came with his own revolutionary banking sector consolidation, that in the process emphasized growth over security, creation of mega banks over increase access to credit by the most productive sectors of the economy.
-His revolutionary increase of capital base to twenty five billion Naira, with the intention of increasing banks strength and making them less susceptible to capital erosion, has indeed created mega headline creating banks who were buried in the race to become number one bank in this or that.
+The history of banking sector reform in Nigeria did not started with Sanusi Lamido Sanusi and would certainly not end with him.
+His predecessor Professor Charles Soludo came with his own revolutionary 'banking sector consolidation', that in the process emphasized growth over security, creation of mega banks over increasing access to credit by the most productive sector of the economy: small businesses.
+His unprecedented increase in regulatory minimum bank's capital base to twenty five billion Naira, with implied intention of increasing banks' strength and making them less susceptible to capital erosion, has indeed created headline making banks who were buried in race to become number one bank in any kind of ceremonial award created by media organisations.
 There was the liberalization of the banking sector of the late eighties that helped the emergence of what we today called the ‘new generation banks’.
-The after math of that reform saw the massive collapsed of many of these newly registered banks, with hundred thousands of depositors losing there money.
-The aim of the reform of making finance more accessible was not realized for reasons that included lack of co ordination between theory and practice, politics, corruption and absence of the enabling environment for the reform.
-Far back before then in the seventies, there was the nationalization of foreign own banks by the federal military government to achieve the aims of local control, development of local expertise, as well as linking the sector objectives with wider government goals.
+The after math of that reform saw the massive collapsed of many of these newly registered banks, with thousands of depositors losing their money.
+The major aim of the reform program of making finance more accessible to Nigerians was not realized for reasons that included lack of links between theory and practice, politics, corruption and absence of the enabling environment for the reform.
+Far back before then in the seventies, there was the nationalization of foreign own banks by the federal military government to achieve the aims of local control, development of local expertise, as well as linking the sector objectives with wider government socio-economic goals.

-Reforms that took place during global period of reform were less open to resistance than ones totally out of reality both within and outside the reforming country.
-Sanusi reform as it is now is widely accepted outside the country, some of the resistances it is facing are coming from within Nigeria.
-Assuming office during period of global economic crisis, a time when Nigerian banking sector was facing one of the most difficult moment of it history; one of the first things Sanusi promised Nigerians was to safeguard their deposit.
-Many observers at that time wonder how he could achieved that looking at the rot in the banking system; not even that, his sacking of chief executives of some banks made many to think that the governor was waging a war that he could not win.
-Injection of liquidity into about six of the problem banks followed, that saw Central bank prompting those sick banks with up to four billion Dollars of government money.
-One year after, the reform cannot be said to have achieved it objective of getting the system rid of sick and under capitalized banks.
-The fear that existed at the beginning of the reform is still around, only that it will be said to have subsided.
+A particular banking reform program that take place in the course of a world wide banking reform process is historically less open to resistance compared to reforms in isolation and totally out of reality.
+Sanusi's reform process as it is now seem widely accepted.
+Some of the resistances the process is facing comes from banking stakeholders in Nigeria for different reasons of their own.
+On assuming office during a period of global financial crisis, a time when Nigerian banking sector was facing one of the most difficult moment of its history, Sanusi promised Nigerians to safeguard their money deposits.
+Many observers at that time wonder how he could achieved that looking at the rot in the banking system.
+His sacking of chief executives of some banks made many to think that he was waging a war he could not win.
+Injection of cash liquidity into about six of the most problematic banks followed the sacking of CEOs.
+It saw Central bank of Nigeria prompting sick banks with up to four billion Dollars of government's money.
+One year after, the reform cannot out rightly be said to have achieved its objective of getting the system rid off of sick and under capitalized banks.
+The wide spread fear that existed at the beginning of the reform is still around, only that it would be said that it have subsided to some extent.

-At the heart of Sanusi reform is the dismantling of universal banking and it replacement with commercial and specialize banking models.
+At the heart of Sanusi's reform was the dismantling of universal banking system and its replacement with commercial and specialize banking models.
 That means reverting to the earlier banking arrangement of separating commercial from investment banking.
-Other specialize banking arrangements contain in the proposal include industrial and primary mortgage banks, and non interest bank.
-Also as part of the reform is the categorization of capital base according to the sector a bank is operating as well as the geographical spread of its branch networks.
-To check the excesses of bank CEOs, chief executive officers tenure was fixed to five years in office.
-In order to get the system to continue giving loan so as to sustain economic growth, asset Management Company was established to buy bank’s toxic assets from these banks.
-Despite all these, Nigerian banks are yet to resume giving credit to half the level they were given prior to the global economic melt down.
-But one optimistic note is the very recent IMF forecast that put Nigeria among the three highest growing nations of the world this year.
+Other specialize banking arrangements in the proposal include industrial and primary mortgage banks, and non interest Islamic bank.
+Also as part of the reform is the new categorization of banks' capital base according to the sector a bank is operating, as well as geographical spread of its branch networks.
+To check the excesses of bank CEOs, chief executive officers tenure was fixed at five year tenure.
+In order to get the system to continue giving out loans so as to sustain economic growth, Asset Management Company (AMCON) was established to buy bank’s toxic assets.
+Despite these, Nigerian banks are yet to resume giving out credits to half the level it was prior to the global economic melt down.
+But one optimistic note is the recent IMF forecast that put Nigeria among the three highest growing nations of the world this year.
 Central Bank forecast has also put the contribution of non oil export during the period to be very robust.

 One aspect of the reform that I intend to discuss here is the establishment of non interest banking, more popularly known as Islamic banking.
-The quest for non interest banking in Nigeria has been on for more than two decades.
-But there is yet to be any fully pledge Islamic bank in the country.
-Soludo efforts at establishing non interest banking are commendable, despite the fact that they have not produced any Islamic bank.
+The quest for non interest banking in Nigeria has been on and off for more than two decades now.
+But, there is yet to be any fully pledge Islamic bank in the country.
+Soludo past efforts at establishing non interest banks are commendable, despite the fact that they have not produced any Islamic bank.
 What we have today is a little window in few banks that try to provide some kind of Islamic banking services.
-It is argued that since substantial segment of the country, especially in the Northern part, are yet to be covered by the conventional banking system, specialize banking arrangement like non interest banking will significantly help in increasing the coverage.
+It has been argued that since substantial segment of the country's population, especially in the Northern part, are yet to be covered by the conventional banking system, specialize banking arrangement like non interest Islamic banking will significantly help in increasing the nation banking coverage.

-But to me I am seeing this from another dimension, as some one who have written on and studied the last global financial crisis, introduction of non interest banking should be viewed as one of the many measures to check the excesses of the conventional banking arrangement.
-Derivatives, greed, and especially exploitative interest rate are to many the major causes of the last global crisis.
+But to me I am seeing this from another dimension as some one who have written on and studied the last global financial crisis, introduction of non interest banking should be viewed as one of the many measures to check the excesses of the conventional banking arrangement.
+Derivatives, greed, and especially exploitative interest rate are to many analysts the major causes of the last global crisis.
 One major feature of Islamic banking is the replacement of interest rate with profit and loss sharing (PLS) rate.
 This is done to remove from the system one major source of exploitation and instability that favor lender at the expense of borrower.
-Derivatives like the deadly credit default swaps (CDS), that Warren Buffet called weapons of mass destruction, is one of the many tumors bedeviling the global financial system that can only be removed by surgery on the system.
-Then come greed that inspired many to put there money in highly risky activities, get rich or die trying.
-What ever you called it risk shifting, speculation, short, or long selling, excesses no matter the form they take are at the heart of the last global crisis including in Nigeria.
+Derivatives like the deadly credit default swaps (CDS), that Warren Buffet called 'weapons of mass destruction', is one of the many tumors affecting the health of the global financial system that can only be removed by surgery on the system.
+Then come greed that inspired many to put there money in highly risky activities, a kind of 'get rich or die trying'.
+What ever you called it, risk shifting, speculation, short, or long selling, any type of excesses no matter the form it takes is at the heart of the last global crisis including in Nigeria.

 Coming back to Islamic finance, the global value of Islamic financial assets is put at around $1 Trillion, and for the past three decades Islamic finance has enjoyed double digit growth that made it the fastest segment of international finance.
 Islamic banks have operations in all the major global financial centers, from New York, London, Frankfurt, Dubai, to Hong Kong.
 There are Islamic stock index in major stock exchanges like New York, Bahrain and Malaysia; while Islamic bond the ‘Sukuk’ has become the darling of corporate and government finance, being used by companies and government in far places like US, UK, Switzerland, Pakistan, and Malaysia.
 Nigeria is losing a lot from its reluctant to adopt Islamic finance, apart from it economic stabilizing and distributive advantages, it has the unique advantage of becoming a major source of foreign direct investment for Nigeria.
 For over a decade, Malaysia has been using that model to make her economy very strategic in the global financial market, and has been able to attract billions of dollars of Islamic investment from the Middle East.

 The system as a whole is not fit to take Nigeria to the dream land.
-Compare the system with what is found in other emerging economics, in china the world second largest economy, government still makes sure that finance is channel to the most strategic sector of its economy.
+Compare the system with what is found in other emerging economics, in China the world second largest economy, government still makes sure that finance is channel to the most strategic sector of its economy.
 These are building of infrastructures, construction of power generating plants including nuclear reactors, development of the manufacturing base of the economy, and micro credit.
 India, Brazil, Indonesia, and Turkey follow similar methods.
-But one cannot for get the efforts of Sanusi aim at giving more credit out to sectors like power, aviation, agriculture, and manufacturing, this is a commendable effort, but is not enough, CBN has to pressure the commercial and investment banks into doing the same.
-Thus, there is need for a special tax in the financial sector; this is for the sole purpose of encouraging developmental finance like the ones undertaking by the development banks, by imposing tax on speculative and highly risky banks assets more money will be freed into productive activities to help the rapid industrialization of the country.
+But one cannot forget the efforts of Sanusi Lamido aim at giving more credit out to sectors like power, aviation, agriculture, and manufacturing, this is a commendable effort, but is not enough.
+CBN must pressure the commercial and investment banks into doing the same.
+Thus, there is need for a special tax in the financial sector.
+This is for the sole purpose of encouraging developmental finance like the ones undertaken by the development banks.
+By imposing tax on speculative and highly risky banks assets more money will be freed into productive activities to help the rapid industrialization of the country.